Coaxecva/coaxecva.github.io/_pages/about.md

 </p>

 <p>
-Prior to joining MD Anderson Cancer Center, I was a Postdoctoral Fellow in the
+Prior to joining MD Anderson Cancer Center, I was a Postdoctoral Fellow (2020–2023) in the
-<a href="https://www.stjude.org/research/departments/computational-biology.html" target="_blank">Department of Computational Biology </a> at St. Jude Children’s Research Hospital&nbsp;(2020–2023), hosted by <a href="https://www.stjude.org/research/labs/ma-lab.html" target="_blank">Dr. Xiaotu Ma</a>.
+<a href="https://www.stjude.org/research/departments/computational-biology.html" target="_blank">Department of Computational Biology</a>
+at St. Jude Children’s Research Hospital, hosted by
+<a href="https://www.stjude.org/research/labs/ma-lab.html" target="_blank">Dr. Xiaotu Ma</a>.
-I earned my Ph.D. in <a href="https://www.memphis.edu/cs/" target="_blank"> Computer Science from the University of Memphis</a> in May 2020, advised by <a href="https://vtphan.github.io/" target="_blank">Dr. Vinhthuy Phan</a>.
+I earned my Ph.D. in <a href="https://www.memphis.edu/cs/" target="_blank">Computer Science from the University of Memphis</a> in May 2020, advised by <a href="https://vtphan.github.io/" target="_blank">Dr. Vinhthuy Phan</a>.
 During my doctoral training, I completed summer internships at the
-<a href="https://www.pnnl.gov/advanced-computing-mathematics-and-data-division" target="_blank">Pacific Northwest National Laboratory (PNNL)</a>
+<a href="https://www.pnnl.gov/advanced-computing-mathematics-and-data-division" target="_blank">Pacific Northwest National Laboratory (PNNL)</a> (2015)
 within the Fundamental & Computational Sciences Directorate,
-<a href="https://sequencing.roche.com/us/en/home.html" target="_blank">Roche Sequencing Solutions</a>
+<a href="https://sequencing.roche.com/us/en/home.html" target="_blank">Roche Sequencing Solutions</a> (2018)
 in the Bioinformatics Research & Early Development (BRED) team, and the
-<a href="https://www.mayo.edu/research/centers-programs/center-individualized-medicine" target="_blank">Mayo Clinic</a>
+<a href="https://www.mayo.edu/research/centers-programs/center-individualized-medicine" target="_blank">Mayo Clinic</a> (2019)
 in the Center for Individualized Medicine, where I was mentored by
 <a href="https://abyzovlab.org/" target="_blank">Dr. Alexej Abyzov</a>.
 </p>